-He was still interested in what goes on in bars including English ones.
-So interested he wrote a piece in 1968 on a London server, Mrs. Margaret Winfield, who won an award for the Ideal Barmaid in England.
+He was still interested in what goes on in bars, including English ones.
+So interested that in a 1968 piece he profiled a London server, Margaret Winfield, who had won an award: Ideal Barmaid in England.

-She was on a promotional visit to the U.S., I’d guess for Whitbread who probably organized the competition.
+She was on a promotional visit to the United States, I’d think for Whitbread the brewer that supplied the pub.

-While a touch condescending, the article sheds light on contemporary bar customs in both countries.
-England’s best servers never wasted a drop pulling a pint, while American bartenders lost too much beer when pouring.
+Although a touch condescending the article sheds light on contemporary bar customs in both countries.
+England’s best servers were said to never wast a drop when pulling a pint, while American bartenders lost too much beer when pouring.

-How the English avoided drippings isn’t explained.
-Maybe the system they once had of recycling the leavings into the cask explains it.
-The Americans are pictured as more laissez-faire, hence more generous.
-The same implication arises when Boyle mentions the low wages a server received in England then.
+How the English avoided spilling some beer isn’t explained.
+Maybe the system they once had of recycling beer leavings into a cask still in service explains it.
+The Americans were pictured as more laissez-faire, hence more generous.
+The same implication arises when Boyle mentions the low wages a server received in England, then.

-Particularly interesting to us is the recitation of 19th century English names for drink concoctions, especially the dog’s nose (gin and beer), but also the granny (old and mild beer) or mother-in-law.
-In 1968 in greater London, at the height of flower power and Carnaby Street, there were still calls for these tastes of Sherlock Holmes’ era.
-The term wallop is mentioned as well, for mild, a term we believe originated in the 1800s when mild was c.
-7% abv.
+Particularly interesting for me was the recitation of 19th century British names for drink concoctions, especially the dog’s nose (gin and beer), but also the granny (old and mild beer) or mother-in-law.
+In 1968 in greater London, at the height of flower power and Carnaby Street, there were still calls for these tastes of Sherlock Holmes era.
+The term wallop is mentioned as well, for mild ale, a term I believe originated in the 1800s when mild ale was c.
+7% ABV.

 Americans were gulping the bullshot, a mix of vodka and beef bouillon.
 Until recently at any rate this drink was almost forgotten, as lost in time as the dog’s nose, frankly.
 But Colleen Graham argues at www.spruce.com it is coming back.
 What’s old is new again, maybe.